I'm a provider

 Osteosarcoma is a primary malignant bone tumor that is characterized by formation of bone or osteoid by the tumor cells.
 Osteosarcoma occurs predominantly in the appendicular skeleton of adolescents.
 In children and adolescents, more than 50% of these tumors arise from bones around the knee.
 The prognosis of localized osteosarcoma has greatly improved over the last 30 years with OS rates increasing from 10% with surgery alone (usually amputation) to 70% with the introduction of neoadjuvant chemotherapy and limb-sparing surgery.
 However, 30%–40% of patients with non-metastatic osteosarcoma of the extremities experience recurrent disease, most commonly in the lungs.
 Mean 5-year post-relapse survival rate is approximately 28%, with some groups having a 0% OS rate.
 Prognostic factors for recurrence include site and size of the primary tumor, presence of metastases at the time of diagnosis, resection adequacy, and tumor response to preoperative chemotherapy (measured as percent of tumor necrosis in the resection specimen).
 Overall EFS for patients with metastatic disease at diagnosis is about 20%–30%.

 Retinoblastoma is the most common primary tumor of the eye in children.
 It may occur as a heritable (40%) or nonheritable (60%) tumor.
 Cases may be unilateral or bilateral, with bilateral tumor almost always occurring in the heritable type.
 The type of treatment depends on the extent of disease.
 Retinoblastoma is usually confined to the eye, and with current therapy has at least a 90% cure rate.
-However, once disease has spread beyond the eye, survival rates drop significantly; 5-year disease-free survival is reported to be less than 10% in those with extraocular disease.
+However, once disease has spread beyond the eye, survival rates drop significantly; 5-year disease-free survival is reported to be less than 10% in those with extraocular disease, and stage 4b disease has been lethal in virtually all cases reported.
 Extraocular disease may be localized to the soft tissues surrounding the eye, or to the optic nerve, extending beyond the margin of resection.
 Further extension may result in involvement of the brain and meninges, with subsequent seeding of the cerebrospinal fluid, as well as distant metastases to the lungs, bone, and bone marrow.
 Stage 4a disease is defined as distant metastatic disease not involving the central nervous system (CNS), and stage 4b is defined as metastatic disease to the CNS.

 POLICYNo benefits will be provided for a covered transplant procedure or a transplant evaluation unless the Member receives prior authorization through Case Management from Blue Cross & Blue Shield of Mississippi.